 TPO – Thyroid Peroxidase Antibodies

 greater the iodine exposure, the lower the thyroglobulin level.
-An elevated thyroglobulin, in the absence of more serious thyroid diseases such as thyroid cancer, which results in very high blood thyroglobulin levels, indicates low iodine status.
+Elevated thyroglobulin, in the absence of more serious thyroid diseases such as thyroid cancer, which results in very high blood thyroglobulin levels, indicates low iodine status.

 Hemoglobin A1c (HbA1c)

-It is a glycated form of hemoglobin that results from the binding of hemoglobin in red blood cells to glucose in the bloodstream.
-Once the hemoglobin has bound to glucose, it remains glycated.
+It is a glycated form of haemoglobin that results from the binding of haemoglobin in red blood cells to glucose in the bloodstream.
+Once the haemoglobin has bound to glucose, it remains glycated.
 Circulating red blood cells have a lifespan of 120 days, therefore the amount of HbA1c at any time point reflects the average exposure of red blood cells to glucose over the previous 3 months.
 It can therefore indicate impaired glucose tolerance even when occasional fasting plasma glucose measurements are normal.

 C-reactive protein (CRP) is an established marker of inflammation and has recently been suggested to be an important contributor to the pro-inflammatory and prothrombotic elements of cardiovascular disease (CVD) risk.